Rocket propellant

 A Delta IV Heavy during liftoff.
 The rocket is launched using liquid hydrogen and liquid oxygen cryogenic propellants.

 Rocket propellant is used as a reaction mass ejected from a rocket engine to produce thrust.
-The energy required can either come from the propellants themselves, as with a chemical rocket, or from an external source, as with ion engines.
+The energy required can either come from the propellants themselves, as with a chemical rocket, or from an external source, as with ion engines or nuclear engines.

 Overview

 Rockets create thrust by expelling mass rearward, at high velocity.
 The thrust produced can be calculated by multiplying the mass flow rate of the propellants by their exhaust velocity relative to the rocket (specific impulse).
 A rocket can be thought of as being accelerated by the pressure of the combusting gases against the combustion chamber and nozzle, not by "pushing" against the air behind or below it.
 Rocket engines perform best in outer space because of the lack of air pressure on the outside of the engine.
 In space it is also possible to fit a longer nozzle without suffering from flow separation.

 Most chemical propellants release energy through redox chemistry, more specifically combustion.
 As such, both an oxidizing agent and a reducing agent (fuel) must be present in the mixture.
 Decomposition, such as that of highly unstable peroxide bonds in monopropellant rockets, can also be the source of energy.

 In the case of bipropellant liquid rockets, a mixture of reducing fuel and oxidizing oxidizer is introduced into a combustion chamber, typically using a turbopump to overcome the pressure.
 As combustion takes place, the liquid propellant mass is converted into a huge volume of gas at high temperature and pressure.
 This exhaust stream is ejected from the engine nozzle at high velocity, creating an opposing force that propels the rocket forward in accordance with Newton's laws of motion.

 Chemical rockets can be grouped by phase.
 Solid rockets use propellant in the solid phase, liquid fuel rockets use propellant in the liquid phase, gas fuel rockets use propellant in the gas phase, and hybrid rockets use a combination of solid and liquid or gaseous propellants.

 In the case of solid rocket motors, the fuel and oxidizer are combined when the motor is cast.
 Propellant combustion occurs inside the motor casing, which must contain the pressures developed.
 Solid rockets typically have higher thrust, less specific impulse, shorter burn times, and a higher mass than liquid rockets, and additionally cannot be stopped once lit.